-During the year ended 30 November 2023, the Company bought back a total of 3,727,000 (2022: 595,414) of its own Ordinary Shares of 10p each for cancellation, being 3.35% of the issued share capital as at 13 March 2023, being the last practicable date before the publication of the previous Annual Report.
+During the year ended 30 November 2024, the Company bought back a total of 2,798,402 (2023: 3,727,000) of its own Ordinary Shares of 10p each for cancellation, being 2.40% of the issued share capital as at 13 March 2024, being the last practicable date before the publication of the previous Annual Report.

-Subsequent to the year end, a further 676,046 Ordinary Shares were bought back for cancellation.
+Subsequent to the year end, a further 1,440,889 Ordinary Shares were bought back for cancellation.

-A Special Resolution, numbered 12 in the Notice of Annual General Meeting, will be put to Shareholders at the 2024 AGM for their approval to renew the Company's authority to purchase in the market a maximum of 11,683,466 Ordinary Shares (10% of the shares in issue at 13 March 2024).
-Such authority will expire on the date of the Annual General Meeting in 2025 or after a period of 15 months from the date of the passing of the Resolution, whichever is the earlier.
+A Special Resolution, numbered 12 in the Notice of Annual General Meeting, will be put to Shareholders at the 2025 AGM for their approval to renew the Company's authority to purchase in the market a maximum of 12,889,956 Ordinary Shares (10% of the shares in issue at 14 March 2025).
+Such authority will expire on the date of the Annual General Meeting in 2026 or after a period of 15 months from the date of the passing of the Resolution, whichever is the earlier.

 Purchases of shares will be made within guidelines established from time to time by the Board, but only if it is considered that such purchases would be to the advantage of the Company and its Shareholders when taken as a whole.
 Purchases will be made in the market at prices below the prevailing NAV per share.
 Under the FCA Listing Rules, the maximum price that may be paid on the exercise of this authority must not exceed 105% of the average of the mid-market quotations for the shares over the five business days immediately preceding the date of purchase.
 The minimum price that may be paid is 10p per share.
 In making purchases, the Company will deal only with member firms of the London Stock Exchange.
 Any shares which are purchased may be cancelled, or held in treasury.
+As outlined in the Chairman's Statement on page 12, neither the Company nor the Manager can execute a transaction in the Company's shares and any instruction to buy or sell shares on the secondary market must be directed through a stockbroker.